Add users to your organization or project

 [:::image type="content" source="../../_shared/_img/add-new-users.png" alt-text="Select the Users tab, and then select Add users":::]

 Enter information into the form.

-- Access level: Leave the access level at Basic for users who contribute to the code base.
+- Access level: Leave the access level as Basic for users who will contribute to the code base.
 To learn more, see About access levels.

-- Add to projects: Select the project that you named in the previous procedure.
+- Add to projects: Select the project you want to add them to.

-- Groups: Leave this entry at Project Contributors, the default security group for people who contribute to your project.
+- Azure DevOps Groups: Leave as Project Contributors, the default security group for users who will contribute to your project.
 To learn more, see Default permissions and access assignments.